litestar-org/litestar/docs/usage/channels.rst

 .. glossary::

     event
-        A single piece of data published to, or received from a :term:`backend`, bound to the channel it was originally published to
+        A single piece of data published to, or received from a :term:`backend` bound to the channel it was originally published to

     event stream